run-llama/llama_index/docs/core_modules/data_modules/index/index_guide.md

 ![](/_static/indices/vector_store_query.png)

-## Sentence Window Vector Index

-The sentence window vector index is the same as the vector store index above.
-However, the key difference is that documents are chunked into single sentences, with embeddings generated on a per-sentence basis.

-### Querying

-When querying a sentence window vector index, nodes are retrieved based on the emebddings per sentence.
-However, before the retrieved nodes are sent to the LLM, each node's text is replaced with the surrounding window of sentences around the retrieved sentence.
-By default, this window is 5 sentences.

 ## Tree Index

 The tree index builds a hierarchical tree from a set of Nodes (which become leaf nodes in this tree).